Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 public static void syncIdentifiers(final Map<String, String> identifiers, final VisitorID.AuthenticationState authState)
 ```

-*identifiers* ia a map that contains IDs with the Identifier type as the key, and the string identifier as the value.
+* *identifiers* ia a map that contains IDs with the identifier type as the key, and the string identifier as the value.

 In each identifier pair, if either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-*authState* indicates the authentication state for the user, which contains one of the following `VisitorID.AuthenticationState` values:
+* *authState* indicates the authentication state for the user, which contains one of the following `VisitorID.AuthenticationState` values:
    * `VisitorID.AuthenticationState.AUTHENTICATED`
    * `VisitorID.AuthenticationState.LOGGED_OUT`
    * `VisitorID.AuthenticationState.UNKNOWN`

 #### Example